Princeu3/DSDA310_CaseStudies/README.md

 1. **Run Code**: Open relevant Jupyter notebooks to replicate findings.
 2. **Review Reports**: Access the detailed PDF reports.
 3. **Collaborate**: Modify or expand projects for further analysis.

----

-## Acknowledgments
-We express gratitude to our mentors and collaborators for their guidance.
-Data was provided under strict confidentiality.

----

-## Ethical Considerations
-All projects uphold ethical guidelines on data privacy and equitable analysis.